peteroupc/peteroupc.github.io/approxtheory.md

 where $\|\|L_n\|\|$ is the operator norm of $L_n$, and $P$ is a polynomial of degree up to $m(n)$ with the least maximum absolute difference between $f$ and the polynomial (see also DeVore and Lorentz (1993)[^32], Cheney (1996, chapter 6)[^33]).
 But this error bound will generally be crude or trivial unless $L_n$ are nonpositive operators.
 Indeed, the only positive linear operator $L$ that reproduces all polynomials up to degree 2 is the identity operator $L=f$.[^34]

 > **Example:** Let $f$ have a continuous third derivative on the closed unit interval.
-Combining the previous inequality with the Whitney-type inequalities in the previous section leads to the following error bound for linear operators $L$ that map continuous functions to polynomials and reproduce all polynomials up to degree 2:
+Combining the previous inequality with the Whitney-type inequalities given earlier leads to the following error bound for linear operators $L$ that map continuous functions to polynomials and reproduce all polynomials up to degree 2:
 >
 > $$\text{abs}(L(f)(x) - f(x))\le(1+\|L\|)\cdot 1\cdot \left(\frac{1}{3}\right)^{3}\|f^{(3)}\|_\infty$$
 >